jwestcott9/LIRIbot/README.md

-This Liribot is simplified siri type command line application.
+This Liribot is a simplified siri type command line application.
 The short video in the repository entitled Demo will show the range of functionality

 It has four possible commands to choose from.